-Parenting plans are plans both parents craft together that address custodial time, pick up drop off, holidays, vacations, international travel, address updates, rights regarding education, extracurricular activities, and medical care.
+Parenting plans are plans both parents craft together that address custodial time, pick-up and drop-off details, holidays, vacations, international travel, address updates, rights regarding education, extracurricular activities and medical care.

-I help you draft a parenting plan that makes sense for your needs and the needs of the child or children of the case.
-Every parenting plan is unique, because every client is unique.
-Parents are emotional during the divorce process, and often cannot focus on the future.
-A parenting plan is the future, and this is where a trained, skilled, family law practitioner with 18 plus years’ experience can really make a difference.
+I help you draft a parenting plan that makes sense for your needs and the needs of the child or children.
+Every parenting plan is unique because every family is unique.
+Parents are emotional during the divorce process and often cannot focus on the future.
+A parenting plan is the future, and this is where a trained, skilled, family law practitioner with 18-plus years’ experience can really make a difference.

-- A decision on whether a mother or father shall be the legal custodian or whether the parent shall be joint legal custodians
+- A decision on whether a mother or father shall be the legal custodian or whether the parents shall be joint legal custodians

 - Primary physical custodian

 - Emergency decisions with regard to the children

 - Provisions requiring the parents to communicate in an effort to reach a mutual agreement with regard to major decisions